 8 Surprising Facts About Paul Newman

 With roles as varied as pool shark “Fast” Eddie Felson in 1961’s The Hustler (and 1986's The Color of Money) and alcoholic lawyer Frank Galvin in 1982’s The Verdict, Paul Newman never conformed to type.
-The versatile actor spent decades as a movie star, auto racer, and part-time salad dressing pitchman.
-In honor of what would have been Newman’s 95th birthday on January 26, 2020, take a look at some lesser-known details of the performer’s life and career.
+The versatile actor, who was born on January 26, 1925, spent decades as a movie star, auto racer, and part-time salad dressing pitchman.
+Take a look at some lesser-known details of the performer’s life and career.

 1. Paul Newman originally wanted to be a football player.